Ifycode-extension/firebase-auth-guide-app/README.md

 ### Acessing and calling cloud functions in your app with Firebase Modular Web SDK v.
 9.0

 Resources: [firebase doc](https://firebase.google.com/docs/functions/callable#web-version-9_2) and this [stackoverflow answer](https://stackoverflow.com/a/63255784/15012852).

+Note: don't forget to always deploy your functions to firebase when ever you make a change to the firebase functions inside the functions folder.